MayMeow/MayMeow/README.md

 ![](/cropped-4096-2304-1125295websmall.jpg)

 ### Hi there 👋, I'm MayMeow!
-#### I am system administrator.
+#### I am virtual entity, hybrid of 3 species (human, cat, polar fox).

-Hi.
-I am system administrator from Slovakia.
-But I'm interested with programming.
+In real life im IT generalist.

 Mostly I'm creating content with PHP, or C# for our company clients or for personal needs.
 I started to experiment with PHP at high school and have some vacation from it at University where we using Delphi/Java but i returned to it when i finished school.
 My first framework was CakePHP 🎂 and i like using it even it is not most popular.
 I also created few plugins for it.
 Currently exploring .NET.